This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-You will need to lie flat and still in bed for a few hours.
+- You will need to lie flat and still in bed for a few hours.
 Healthcare providers will help you roll from side to side.
 If an artery in your groin was used for the procedure, you must keep your leg straight.
 Do not bend it until your healthcare provider tells you it is okay.
-Your healthcare provider will also tell you when it is okay to get out of bed.
-Call your healthcare provider before you get up for the first time.
-If you feel weak or dizzy after you get up, sit or lie down right away and call your healthcare provider.
+Your provider will also tell you when it is okay to get out of bed.

 - A temporary pacemaker is a device that helps your heart beat at a normal speed and in a regular rhythm.
 It is connected to the wires that were put into your heart muscle during your procedure.
 The wires may then be connected to a small pacemaker outside of your body.
-You may need this pacemaker treatment just for a short time.
+You may need this pacemaker treatment for a short time.

 - Antibiotics help treat or prevent an infection caused by bacteria.